Razgals/LostKit-Lite/README.md

 ---

-**LostKit Lite** is a **LostHQ** team creation — lightweight, practical, and designed to make Lost City feel alive again, right in your browser.
+**LostKit Lite** is a **LostHQ** creation — lightweight, practical, and made to bring the Lost City experience seamlessly into your browser.